 Tabular comparison – Packaging vs Labeling

-Packaging | Labeling |
+PACKAGING | LABELING |

 ---|---|

-It is the physical material that acts as a container for goods. | It is the label that is placed on the package to identify and provide information about the product. |
+It is the physical material that acts as a container for goods. | The label is placed on the package to identify and provide information about the product. |

-It also provides protection to goods during transportation, storage, and handling. | Labels are printed with information such as product name, manufacturer’s logo and address, user instructions etc. |
+It also protects goods during transportation, storage, and handling. | Labels are printed with information such as product name, manufacturer’s logo, and address, user instructions, etc. |

-It includes primary and secondary packaging. | It includes pressure sensitive labels, RFID tags etc. |
+It includes primary and secondary packaging. | It includes pressure-sensitive labels, RFID tags, etc. |

-Primary package is the material that comes in direct contact with the product. | Pressure sensitive labels are one of the most commonly used type of labels. |
+The primary package is the material that comes directly with the product. | Pressure-sensitive labels are one of the most commonly used types of labels. |

-Secondary package is the outer protective covering and may include shipping cartons, wraps and blister packs. | RFID tags are used to track and trace products from the point of origin to the final destination. |
+The secondary package is the outer protective covering and may include shipping cartons, wraps, and blister packs. | RFID tags are used to track and trace products from the point of origin to the final destination. |

 Conclusion!